MattiaCacciatore/matrix-cuda/README.md

   $ ./a.out
   ```
- Warning: this step for Unix OS don't guarantee that it will work because i installed nvcc on VM and it seems that more steps are required.
+ Warning: this step for Unix OS don't guarantee that it will work because i installed nvcc on my VM and it seems that more steps are required.
- I haven't done them yet and it requires further investigation.
+ Futhermore the GPU isn't recognized as a device inside the VM by default, it requires further investigation.

 </details>